 During the lease term in Page County

-During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
-As the property manager Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental home in Page County, the renter must allow us to come into the rental property.
-Some good reasons to go into rental are to:
+During tenancy, the rental home belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental home in Page County, the renter must allow us to go into the rental home.
+Some good reasons to come into rental property are to:

 - Inspect the rental property,

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental.
-However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental home.
+However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate tenants in Page County.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-- Before you lease out your rental in Page County
+- Before you lease out your property in Page County

 - Collections and evictions